Baltimore County Department of Social Services

 TTY users call via Maryland Relay

-The Baltimore County Department of Social Services has an urgent need for resource parents (foster and adoptive families) to ensure that our children have a safe and loving home environment.
-You can make the difference to a child who needs your love and support by becoming a resource parent.
+The Baltimore County Department of Social Services has an urgent need for resource parents.
+"Resource parent" is a general term used to encompass families who provide a safe, nurturing and loving environment to children for a temporary period of time.
+Resource parents may foster, adopt or be relatives caring for children.
+You can make the difference to a child who needs a safe and loving home environment.
+Consider sharing your love and support by becoming a resource parent.

 Becoming a Resource Parent – Foster or Adoptive

 If you are interested in becoming a resource parent, our social workers are eager to work with you.
 We provide training and ongoing support throughout the home study process and after a child is accepted into your home.
 Financial and medical assistance are also provided.

 - Complete a registration and authorization for clearance forms